 How Could it Affect the Car Industry?

-In addition, they have the potential to reduce traffic congestion and air pollution while providing more access to those with disabilities or limited mobility.
+Self-driving cars are set to revolutionize the transportation industry.
+They have the potential to reduce traffic congestion and air pollution while providing more access to those with disabilities or limited mobility.
 Currently, vehicles use technology like veigel hand control and more to allow people with disabilities to still use it.
 This provides a level of independence to people who otherwise need help to get around.
-The hope is that self-driving cars will do the same, but that future is still far from a reality.
-But, there are still challenges that need to be overcome.
+In addition, they offer unprecedented safety, convenience, and efficiency that could lead to a more connected world.

 Challenges of Autonomous Vehicle Adoption